365 Things To Do In Memphis #16: Celebrate Martin Luther King Jr. Day In Memphis

 1. Volunteer your time.

 Memphis organizations coordinate volunteer efforts so the community can get involved for Martin Luther King Day each year.
-In 2023, Volunteer Memphis will MLK Days of Service, with dozens of projects going on all weekend.
+Join volunteers across our city for MLK Days of Service, an opportunity to give back, build connections, and make a tangible impact in our community.

 2. Visit The National Civil Rights Museum + King Day Celebration